thequietlife/CTI-101/assets/pen-to-paper and the finished report.md

 ### Notes

-* Cliff Stoll The Cuckoo's Egg "The astronomer's rule of thumb: if you don't write it down it didn't happen."
+* Cliff Stoll's The Cuckoo's Egg "The astronomer's rule of thumb: if you don't write it down it didn't happen."
+* What are the components of good threat intel
+* The goal is to have actionable intel
+* There is a big gap between analysis and action.
+How do we tie them together?
+* **Consumption** is tough.
+There is a lot of data.
+But there are tools to help us consume.
+* Tools: **threat intelligence platforms**
+* **Requirements** can help you scope your collection of data and scope your consumption